MFA & Security

-Multi-factor authentication (MFA) is an extra layer of security for your University logon account.
+Multi-factor authentication (MFA) is an extra layer of security for your UCC Student IT Account.
 Verifying your identity using an additional factor (something you have in your possession, such as your phone) prevents others from accessing your account, even if they know your password.

 Additional factors used for verification include; security codes sent as text messages to mobile phones, mobile phone approval apps or automatically generated telephone calls to your mobile phone.
 You may be familiar with some of the practices that are already widely used for online banking and purchasing.

 Why is UCC introducing Multifactor Authentication?

 Multifactor Authentication helps fight against phishing, social engineering and password brute-force attacks and helps to secure your logins from attackers exploiting weak or stolen credentials.

 Due to the number of attempted account compromises IT Services is increasing account security by augmenting the thing you “know” (your username and password) with additional authentication factors, allowing you to use approval security requests sent to a mobile and more, to protect your personal data and institutional system.